 - Exercise: Physical activity reduces stress and can help release uncomfortable emotions.

-- Yoga: Yoga comes in various forms, from gentle practices that focus on breathing and relaxation to others that are more strenuous.
+- Yoga: Yoga in various forms teaches gentle practices that focus on breathing and relaxation.
 Yoga can help you reduce stress and tension and feel more self-aware and peaceful.
 Targeted yoga poses and stretching can also be part of your pain management plan.

 - Massage therapy: This treatment reduces physical tension and can help you manage withdrawal symptoms, as well as any chronic pain you experience.